Topic "Disabilities" in Vietnamese - total 76 documentsTitle: A family journey

 Summary: This translated fact sheet provides information about the National Disability Insurance Scheme (NDIS).
 It includes facts regarding individual's eligibility, reasonable and necassary support, what isn't funded, information about children with disabilities and families, and has a contact information for interpreters.

-Title: What I do, who I know, what I hope for.
+Title: What will give me a good life?
+Workbook 2: What I do, who I know, what I hope for

 Title: Who can help?

 Summary: This is a written guide that clarifies the roles of different services and supports that could assist the family and the child.

 Title: Your rights and responsibilities as a HACC services user

 Summary: The Home and Community Care (HACC) Program provides a range of basic support services to frail older people and people with disabilities who are experiencing difficulties in managing daily tasks but who wish to continue living at home.
 The Program also supports their carers and families.
 The documents informs about the rights and responsibilities of HACC services users.

 Summary: When you buy goods and services including disability-related purchases, you have rights under law.
 This guide explains your consumer rights and the steps you can take to resolve problems.
 It is written in Easy English, which is more accessible for people who have difficulty reading and understanding written information.

 This resource has been reviewed in the last 3 years and complies with the Health Translation Directory editorial guidelines and collection policy.